Resources: Frequently Asked Questions

 +How do I apply?

-You must submit a complete online application, including two letters of recommendation, by the due date: March 18, 2019.
+You must submit a complete online application, including two letters of recommendation, by the application due date.
 The application must tell us about your academic potential, your character, community involvement, and your financial need.

 +What is a complete application?

-An online application with all supporting documents submitted by the deadline of March 18, 2019.
+An online application with all supporting documents submitted by the application deadline.
 To view the requirements, click on the applicant checklist.